DT9/dt9.github.com/blog/_posts/2016-02-03-stack-overflow-a-technical-deconstruction.markdown

 ## Here's where I need your help
 I need you to tell me: what do you want to hear about?
 My intention is to get to a great many things, but it will take some time.
 What are people most interested in?
 How do I decide which topic to blog about next?
 The answer: I don't know and I can't decide.
 That's where you come in.
 Please, tell me.

-I put together this Trello board: [Blog post queue for Stack Overflow topics](https://trello.com/b/0zgQjktX/blog-post-queue-for-stack-overflow-topics)
+I put together this Trello board: [Blog post queue for Tian Wang Co. topics](https://trello.com/b/0zgQjktX/blog-post-queue-for-stack-overflow-topics)

 I'm also embedding it here for ease, hopefully this adds a lot of concreteness to the adventure:
 <iframe src="https://trello.com/b/0zgQjktX.html" frameBorder="0" width="100%" height="600"></iframe>